qdrant/landing_page/qdrant-landing/content/documentation/guides/distributed_deployment.md

 Since version v0.8.0 Qdrant supports a distributed deployment mode.
 In this mode, multiple Qdrant services communicate with each other to distribute the data across the peers to extend the storage capabilities and increase stability.

+## How many Qdrant nodes should I run?

+The ideal number of Qdrant nodes depends on how much you value resilience, performance/scalability, and cost-saving in relation to each other.

+If you need to save on costs above all else, you can run a single Qdrant node.
+The downsides are that your cluster will experience downtime during node restarts, performance is limited to the resources of a single server, and the full loss of one node cannot be recovered from without backups.
+Single-node clusters are generally only recommended for non-production workloads.

+If you need to ensure your cluster does not experience downtime during maintenance, you can run two or more Qdrant nodes with replicated shards.
+Running only two nodes means your cluster will still respond to most read and write requests even when one node goes down, but not operations on collections.
+Creating, editing, and deleting collections must flow through the consensus protocol, so you need at least two healthy nodes to perform collection operations.
+Since collection operations are rarely needed, two-node clusters are a good balance between resilience and cost.

+If you need to increase performance or scalability, you can run two or more Qdrant nodes without replicating shards to every node.
+By not replicating shards, you gain the ability to scale beyond a single node, and you gain performance benefits without having to use up as much RAM or disk space.
+The downside is that resilience suffers, since non-replicated shards cannot be served when the node holding that shard is down.

+If you need to maximize resilience and performance/scalability, you can run three or more Qdrant nodes, with each shard replicated to at least two nodes.
+Running three nodes means all operations continue to work when one node is down, and you gain the increased performance/scalability from the multiple nodes.

+In summary, single-node clusters are best for non-production workloads, replicated two-node clusters strike a good balance, but replicated 3+ node clusters are the gold standard.

+## Enabling distributed mode in self-hosted Qdrant

 To enable distributed deployment - enable the cluster mode in the [configuration](../configuration/) or using the ENV variable: `QDRANT__CLUSTER__ENABLED=true`.

 ```yaml